jmcb/python-cairo-dependencies/README.rst

 This package provides:

  - libcairo-2.dll
+ - freetype6.dll
+ - libfontconfig-1.dll
+ - libpng14-14.dll
+ - zlib1.dll

 License
 =======

+ - libfontconfig is licensed under the terms of the `GNU Lesser General Public License`_, version 2.
+ - Freetype is dual licensed under the terms of the `FreeType license`_ and the terms of the `GNU General Public License`_, version 2.
-Cairo is dual licensed under the terms of the `GNU Lesser General Public License`_, version 2, and the `Mozilla Public License`_.
+ - cairo, which is dual licensed under the terms of the `GNU Lesser General Public License`_, version 2, and the `Mozilla Public License`_.
+ - fontconfig, which is licensed under the terms of the `fontconfig license`_.
+ - libpng, which is licensed under the terms of the `libpng license`_.
+ - zlib, which is licensed under the terms of the `zlib license`_.

 This individual package, its documentation, and the code required to build the package, is licensed under the terms of the MIT License.
 See `LICENSE.RST`_.